Mission Control Agent

 Amazon Web Services (AWS)—VM-Based Deployments Only

-Support for VM-based deployments are now deprecated and version 10.0.1 was the last event broker release that supported deployments in VM-based regions.
-For more details, see the Deprecated Features list on the Product Lifecycle Policy page.
+Support for VM-based deployments is now deprecated and version 10.0.1 was the last event broker release that supported deployments in VM-based regions.
+For more details, see the Deprecated Features list.

 The permissions below apply to VM-based deployments.
 For permissions for Amazon Elastic Kubernetes Service (EKS), see the required Kubernetes permissions.